Asher ben Jehiel: Works

 Rabbenu Asher's best known work is his abstract of Talmudic law.
 This work specifies the final, practical halakha, leaving out the intermediate discussion and concisely stating the final decision.
 It omits areas of law limited to Eretz Yisrael (such as agricultural and sacrificial laws) as well as the aggadic portions of the Talmud.
 Asher's son Jacob compiled a list of the decisions found in the work, under the title Piskei Ha-Rosh (decisions of the Rosh).
 Commentaries on his Halachot were written by a number of later Talmudists.
 In yeshivot, this work is studied as a regular part of the daily Talmud study.

-This work resembles the Hilchot of the Rif (Rabbi Isaac Alfasi)—also an adumbration—but differs in quoting later authorities: Maimonides, the Tosafists and Alfasi himself.
+This work resembles the Halakhot of the Rif (Rabbi Isaac Alfasi)—also an adumbration—but differs in quoting later authorities: Maimonides, the Tosafists and Alfasi himself.
 One theory states that the work is actually not a commentary on the Talmud but is rather a commentary on the Rif, given that it always starts with the text of the Rif.
 Some however dispute this.

 Rabbenu Asher's work has been printed with almost every edition of the Talmud since its publication.
 This work was so important in Jewish law that Yosef Karo included the Rosh together with Maimonides and Isaac Alfasi as one of the three major poskim (decisors) considered in determining the final ruling in his Shulchan Arukh.